Madhuchandra Singh

 Induprabha with Krishna Chandra, King of Cachar.

 Maharaja Madhuchandra Singh or Meidingu Tamlen Khomba (ꯇꯝꯂꯦꯟ ꯈꯣꯝꯕ) was a king of the Ningthouja dynasty of Medieval Manipur who ruled from 1801 to 1804.
 He was the third son of King Bhagyachandra.
-Accordingly, he ascended the throne in 1800, but was coronated in 1801.
+Accordingly, he ascended the throne in 1800, but was crowned in 1801.

 Family

 Madhuchandra Singh was the third son of King Bhagyachandra, born by Khayoiron Ngangbam Chanu Metuloikhombi Wairang Lamnembi (Harimati).
 Eventually after Bhagyachandra's death, his numerous sons fought for the throne.